-- What talent management tools can we use to attract, support, and retain employees in a targeted manner?
-What could induce employees to leave the company?
+- Are there existing talent management tools that we can use to attract, support, and retain employees in a targeted manner?
+What could cause employees to leave the company?

 - How do we measure whether our initiatives are successful?
 Which indicators are relevant for us?

-- Candidate experience: Ensure a positive applicant experience – good reviews on employer portals are gold.
+- Candidate experience: Ensure a positive applicant experience – good reviews on employer portals are like gold.

 - Referral programs: Talented individuals tend to know each other.
 So, introduce a program where employees can recommend friends and acquaintances for jobs.